katledesma/cs260-startup/README.md

-# startup
+# cs260-startup
-startup is fun

-This was added on github.
+Hi.
+This my startup project for this class.